kmcurry/stories/brigade/welcome_email.md

 Welcome [Member Name] to Code for America Brigade!

-We are glad you decided to join a strong, growing network of civic minded hackers who want to help municipal governments and community organizations make better use of the web.
+We are glad you decided to join a strong, growing network of civic minded, volunteer hackers who want to help municipal governments and community organizations make better use of the web.

-There are a number of activities through which you can participate in Brigade, either my joining or starting an activity:
+Thank you!

+Please take a few minutes to familiarize yourself with the site and complete your profile.
+Introduce yourself through the forum by replying to the <a href="">Introductions thread</a>.

+Take a closer look at activities and find one to start or join:
 1. [I want to open civic data](open_civic_data.md)
 2. [I want to help deploy and maintain civic apps](deploy_maintain_civic_apps.md)
 3. [I want to field test civic apps](test_civic_apps.md)